soykasloyka/soykasloyka/README.md

 I live in Finland most of my life and have Finnish citizenship.

 Graduated ICT studies in LAB University with huge work experience.
 Organized and dependable candidate successful at managing multiple priorities with a positive attitude.
 Proven experience developing consumer-focused websites and programs using Java, Python, PHP, Node.js, React.js, MySQL and JavaScript.
-Designed and developed web applications across multiple APIs, third-party integrations and databases.
-You can find all my skills with different types of certificates on my LinkedIn profile, and code examples on GitHub.
+Designing and developing web applications across multiple APIs, third-party integrations and databases.
+Worked with platforms like WiX, Shopify, PrestaShop and WordPress.
+Full project management from start to finish.

-I have experience in development of streaming platform alone - design, interface and the whole back-end.
-This project was developed specifically for Ville Haapasalo and personally approved by him at all stages.
-Since 2018, I have been working in my parents' family business, performing various tasks - from managing an online store to installing and configuring cash systems.
-In 2022, I completed an internship where created a standalone Java server computer based on the Raspberry Pi, for which also developed a compact and shock-resistant 3D printed case.

 ## Main solo projects:
 1. [Kalastus TV](https://kalastus-tv.com)